antmicro/thunderbolt-gpu-adapter/README.md

 4. Simple Connectivity

 Thunderbolt's plug-and-play capability eliminates the need for complex configurations.
-Users can connect eny PCIe devices to host devices effortlessly.
+Users can connect any PCIe devices to host devices effortlessly.

 5. Hot Swapping